Fluffy9/Gasless/README.md

 Runner
 * Handles transactions for a specific plan they are whitelisted for
 * Accepts stripe webhooks.
-* Add new paying users to it's contract
+* Add new paying users to its contract
 * Remove users who unsubscribe
 * Forwards all /execute transactions to the contract
 * Only sends the transaction if it doesn't revert